finn-no/eslint-config-finn/rules/spaced-comment.md

     such as an additional `/`, used to denote documentation read by doxygen, vsdoc, etc. which must have additional characters.
     The `"markers"` array will apply regardless of the value of the first argument, e.g. `"always"` or `"never"`.

-    ```json
+    ```
     "spaced-comment": ["error", "always", { "markers": ["/"] }]
     ```

 The difference between a marker and an exception is that a marker only appears at the beginning of the comment whereas exceptions can occur anywhere in the comment string.

-You can also define separate exceptions and markers for block and line comments:
+You can also define separate exceptions and markers for block and line comments.
+The `"block"` object can have an additional key `"balanced"`, a boolean that specifies if inline block comments should have balanced spacing.
+The default value is `false`.

+* If `"balanced": true` and `"always"` then the `/*` must be followed by at least one whitespace, and the `*/` must be preceded by at least one whitespace.

+* If `"balanced": true` and `"never"` then there should be no whitespace following `/*` or preceding `*/`.

+* If `"balanced": false` then balanced whitespace is not enforced.

 ```json
 "spaced-comment": ["error", "always", {